-Extend and apply sophisticated skills in the methodologies of crossdisciplinary study, such that they are able to reflect theologically and critically on the topic under consideration
+Extend and apply sophisticated skills in the methodologies of crossdisciplinary study, such that they are able to reflect theologically and critically on the topics under consideration.

-Communicate their findings with relevance, rigour, sensitivity and creativity, showing awareness of the problems of religious language, experience, and the limits of knowledge.
+Communicate their findings with relevance, rigour, sensitivity and creativity to a range of audiences, showing awareness of the problems of religious language, experience, and the limits of knowledge.